• A

 Objectives

-• Solid understanding of all of the tools of literary analysis
+• Solid understanding of various tools of literary analysis

 • Effective organization of ideas and ability to build cogent written and oral arguments